New Buy Rating for Facebook (FB), the Technology Giant

-Stifel Nicolaus analyst John Egbert maintained a Buy rating on Facebook (FB) today and set a price target of $260.00.
-The company’s shares closed last Friday at $230.71.
+Monness analyst Brian White maintained a Buy rating on Facebook (FB) today and set a price target of $290.00.
+The company’s shares closed last Thursday at $234.50, close to its 52-week high of $250.15.

-According to TipRanks.com, Egbert is a 5-star analyst with an average return of 21.0% and a 56.7% success rate.
-Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Spotify Technology SA, and Criteo SA.
+According to TipRanks.com, White is a top 25 analyst with an average return of 28.0% and a 77.3% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Facebook with a $258.29 average price target, which is a 12.2% upside from current levels.
-In a report issued on July 13, Barclays also maintained a Buy rating on the stock with a $275.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Facebook with a $280.69 average price target, representing a 21.9% upside.
+In a report issued on July 16, Bernstein also maintained a Buy rating on the stock with a $285.00 price target.

 See today’s analyst top recommended stocks >>